tfari/scrapers/gab_followers_following/README.md

+### Deprecated
+Gab changed its API and now hides followers behind a login screen.
+At the moment of writing this api.gab.com times out.

 ### get_gab

 This script scraps the data of the followers or following lists of a gab.ai user and stores it into an excel file.